Part 05: Skills a Blogger Should Have

 No one is going to say you have done a great or poor job.
 No one is going to hold you accountable for not writing your articles and uploading them.
 Only you can research your market, write the articles, upload them and pull all of this together.
 To do it requires a huge amount of self-discipline, self-motivation and the endurance to keep going.

 Many bloggers can get past the technical hurdles of domain names and hosting and get the first few pieces of content up there as well.
 Yet a website with around 10 to 15 pages of good content will make nothing at all in terms of financial reward.
 The question is, can you keep going?
 Do you have the discipline and motivation to keep writing and the faith to know that it will work?

 A website/blog with between 50 and 100 pages will do a great deal better than one with 10 to 20 pages.
 That takes time, dedication, hard work and persistence.
 It’s a simple fact that most people aren’t very good at being their own boss.

 4. Interaction with Other People

-Some new people panic a lot when they see the word investment as they think about spending money.
-Investment is not just about spending a little money; it is mainly about investing your time.
+Some newcomers panic when they see the word ‘investment’, because it implies spending money.
+Investment is not just about spending a little money, however: it is mainly about investing your time.

-This is the real investment that you should consider.
-You will need to figure out how much time you have, or are willing to spend to make this work?
-Each individual person’s available time is different so what I can do is to show you how long this will take to set up and manage one website.
+This is the real investment to consider.
+You’ll need to figure out how much time you have, or are willing to spend to make the project work.
+Each individual person’s available time is different, but I can at least explain how long it will take to set up and manage one website.

-In conclusion you should of course like to write and to do so with your own opinion.
-You do not need to be an award winning writer but your grammar and spelling should be good.
-You also do not need to be a world leading expert either.
+You should, of course, like to write and to do so with your own opinion.
+You do not need to be an award-winning writer but you should pay attention to grammar and spelling.
+You don’t need to be a world-leading expert, either.
 If you have a passion or interest in something, it will always show in your writing.